pachecod/webxride-2-2-dev-alpha/FRESH_DEPLOYMENT_GUIDE.md

 -- Enable RLS
 ALTER TABLE snippets ENABLE ROW LEVEL SECURITY;

--- Allow all authenticated users to read snippets CREATE POLICY "Allow authenticated users to read snippets" ON snippets FOR SELECT
+-- Allow anyone to read snippets (permissive for admin interface) CREATE POLICY "Anyone can read snippets"
-  TO authenticated
+  ON snippets FOR SELECT
   USING (true);

--- Allow authenticated users to manage snippets
+-- Allow anyone to manage snippets (permissive for admin interface) CREATE POLICY "Anyone can manage snippets"
-CREATE POLICY "Allow authenticated users to manage snippets" ON snippets FOR ALL
+  ON snippets FOR ALL
-  TO authenticated
   USING (true)
   WITH CHECK (true);
 ```